Insider Guide: What to do in Beijing

 Outside the front door is Baochao Hutong.
 Here, visitors can find typical sights and sounds of Beijingers going about their day in the cramped, crumbling courtyard houses.

-Or stay in -- the lobby bar has a well-curated wine list and potent locally brewed beer.
-Pretty soon everyone in the hotel's 10 guest rooms is well acquainted.
+The lobby bar has a well-curated wine list and potent locally brewed beer.

 Peking Yard (北平小院国际青年旅舍)